Clattern Bridge: Construction

 The bridge was constructed around 1175, during the Norman era, replacing an earlier Saxon bridge.
 The lower portion consists of three arches made of properly dressed ashlar stones with a filling of flint rubble.
 In 1758, the local authority, which was then the Kingston Court of Assembly, agreed to widen the bridge.
 The addition was made of red brick which was bonded into the existing stone arches.
 Brick parapets were built and these were capped with stone.
-In 1852, the bridge was widened again with the addition of more brick-built structure.
+In 1852, the bridge was widened again with the addition of a more brick-built structure.
 An ornamental railing was added at this time.
 This structure is considered quite sound and continues to bear a full load of traffic.
 It was scheduled as an ancient monument on 16 February 1938 and its structure is now Grade I listed.

-In 2012, a zoological survey found that eels were having difficulty migrating upstream under the bridge, due to the fast flow of water across the smooth surface under the bridge.
+In 2012, a zoological survey found that eels were having difficulty migrating upstream under the bridge, because of the fast flow of water across the smooth surface under the bridge.
 Tiles were fixed to the river bed with protrusions so that the eels could wriggle up them to pass the bridge and eels are now found upstream on the Hogsmill.